MohammedAlsakabi47/IEEE-ITSC-25-Toward-a-Low-Cost-Perception-System-in-Autonomous-Vehicles-A-Spectrum-Learning-Approach/README.md

 ### How to run
 To obtain a visualization of camera segmentations, radar depth map, camera spectrum and radar spectrum, simply rum Algorithm1.m as they are input and output of Algorithm 1 in the paper.

 To obtain a general visualization of our method, simply run `visualization_and_UCD.ipynb` with the default settings.
-This will render a Unidirectional Chamfer Distance measure as well as the visualizations.

 To access the complete RaDelft dataset, refer to [RaDelft Dataset](https://data.4tu.nl/datasets/4e277430-e562-4a7a-adfe-30b58d9a5f0a) and this [repository](https://github.com/RaDelft/RaDelft-Dataset)